tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 * [KanjiDamage Plus](https://mega.nz/#!CQg0SKyI!Ufho0RKmmW8P6XRx8KiDY1JeAXoGOgmjrEscayil8cA).
   A slightly larger version of KanjiDamage which contains ~200 additional kanji.
   Some component names were renamed.
+  You recognize kanji using premade mnemonic stories.
+  One flashcard per kanji.
+  For each kanji, the story includes its most common reading.
   See [the online reference](https://kanjidamageplus.neocities.org/).

 The downside is that although this method makes it easier to remember words later on,